0rphee/schedule-maker/README.md

 [![Build](https://github.com/0rphee/schedule-maker/actions/workflows/pre-release.yml/badge.svg)](https://github.com/0rphee/schedule-maker/actions/workflows/pre-release.yml)

 # schedule-maker
 A command-line utility to create your school schedules.
+Validates every possible combination of your school schedule verifying that there aren't any overlapping classes.

 Creates an .xlsx file with your school schedules from a .yaml file with your classes.

+Binaries for windows, mac, and linux (built on ubuntu) can be found in the Github releases page.

 <!-- DO NOT REMOVE ANNOTATIONS, GITHUB ACTIONS DEPENDS ON THEM -->
 <!-- REPLACE_EXE_HELP -->